umbraco/UmbracoDocs/Getting-Started/Data/Members/index.md

 __MEMBER OF GROUP(S):__ Lists all the groups that the member is a part of.
 To remove the member from a group simply click it and it will move to the other column.

 # Sensitive data
 Umbraco 7.9.0 provides the ability to mark members as sensitive.
-A sensitive member's data will not be displayed to back office users unless they have appropriate permissions.
+A sensitive member's data will not be displayed to backoffice users unless they have appropriate permissions.

 More information can be found under [security](../../../Reference/Security/#sensitive-data).

 # Technical
 As a developer you are able to leverage your website easily when you build on the Members section of Umbraco.
-Although the Members section is by default in the Umbraco back office, you will be able to implement some work on the front end of your website.
+Although the Members section is by default in the Umbraco backoffice, you will be able to implement some work on the front end of your website.
 Members come from a custom ASP.NET membership provider, while Member Groups come from a custom Role provider.
 Both are defined in the web.config.
 You can find out more about the services methods in the reference section of the documentation by following the links below.